-Assessed as Mudflat Habitat if:
+- Habitat is assessed as Mudflat if:

-- Intertidal and ≤3.5' NGVD - <5% cover of vegetation (mudflats are defined as intertidal and unvegetated)
+- Intertidal and ≤3.5' NGVD with <5% cover of vegetation (mudflats are defined as intertidal and unvegetated)

-Assessed as Subtidal Habitat if:
+- Habitat is assessed as Subtidal if:

-Continuously submerged
+- Continuously submerged

 - The open bars on this slide show the planned acreages of subtidal, mudflat, and salt marsh habitat, plus or minus 10% of these values, as well as an example of salt marsh habitat in the restored wetland with a high cover of vegetation. - Also shown is a category that we term "other", which is not a planned habitat. - These are areas with insufficient cover of vegetation to be assessed salt marsh and too much vegetation and/or too high intertidally to be assessed as "mudflat".